themattwilliams/website/docs/realm/config/seo.md

 - title
 - string
-- Sets the default contents of the `<title>` tag.
+- Sets the default contents of the `<title>` HTML tag for all pages in your project.
+  Heading tags like `<h1>`, or a `seo.title` in front matter of a Markdown file, take priority over this default value.
+  Priority order: this global `seo.title` (lowest) < page headings < `seo.title` in front matter (highest).
   This title is used in search engine results pages, and when sharing links to your project on social media.
-  To change the preview of social networks, you can override using`og:description` or `twitter:description` in the specified `meta` option.
+  To change the preview of social networks, you can override using `og:description` or `twitter:description` in the specified `meta` option.

 ---